luizeboli/autocomplete/QUESTIONS.md

 })
 ```

 This function receives a second parameter that is a function that should return if the component props are equal to the previous render, if so the component does not rerender.
+The default behavior is the same as the `PureComponent`: do a shallow compare.

 This will prevent rerenders caused by prop changes, but no state or context changes.